- Travel and Places»

 Firing spitballs was a popular way to get into trouble.
 I remember shooting one at a kid in front of me, missing and hitting the chalk board, inches from Miss Glendinning.
 Boy, I was in trouble and felt bad about it at the same time!

-One of the most memorable events that took place during my time there was when the school kids wrote a letter to Sir Winston Churchill, congratulating him on either his 85th or 90th birthday.
-The students each wrote a letter and the best one was then sent to the former British Prime Minister.
-The Canyon students were thrilled when his secretary sent a personal reply back thanking the kids for the well wishes.
-To add to the excitement, the Toronto Globe and Mail did an article on the event.
+One of the most memorable events that took place during my time there was in the fall of 1961 when the school kids wrote a letter to Sir Winston Churchill, congratulating him on his 87th birthday.
+The students each wrote a letter and the three best ones were then sent to the former British Prime Minister.
+The Canyon students were thrilled when Sir Winston hmself sent a personal reply back thanking the kids for the well wishes.
+To add to the excitement, the Toronto Telegram did an article on the event.

 When a road was finally built to the Canyon the older kids were bused to the grand opening which took place at the Smooth Rock Falls end.
 Ontario Premier John Robarts along with Minister of Education Bill Davis took part in the ribbon cutting.
 Davis would later become the Premier.
 Several of the kids in grades 11 and 12 were bused every day the 45 miles each way to the high school in Smooth Rock Falls.
 The trip, especially in the winter, wasn't always without adventure.
 One winter day the bus broke down about halfway there and the kids and driver ended up gathering wood and building a roaring fire on the road to keep warm until help arrived.